dodocho/NLDB-2017/README.md

 Boardcast dataset(Clarke et al., Constraint-based sentence compression an integer programming approach (2006)): http://jamesclarke.net/research/resources<br /> please cite the original papers if you use these datasets.

 We employed parser, Parsey McParseface https://github.com/tensorflow/models/tree/master/syntaxnet to yield dependency labels and part-of-speech tags.
+We use the deep learning framework Theano 0.8.2 for our experiment.